sbleblanc/StyleCorrectionProto/README.md

 <ins>Files Required</ins> :
 - Raw corpus compressed in a tar.gz

 Mode used to convert a raw corpus into the required hd5 format.
 The source raw corpus should be in a tar.gz archive with the text files at the root.
 The method was intended for datasets like BookCorpus which are divided in thousands of different files.
 So, raw datasets **SHOULD NOT** be combined before compressing to tar.gz since each document in the archive is loaded in memory completely.
 If a document is too large, you will most likely run out of memory.
 A big document can be split into multiple smaller one before compressing if this is the case.
-The current implementation assumes the raw corpus has been tokenized and preprocessed.
+The current implementation assumes the raw corpus to be :
+- Sentencized : Sentences must be seperated by a newline character (\n).
+- Tokenized : The text should be tokenized with SpaCy
+- Byte Pair Encoding applied : BPE should be applied using fastBPE

  It will split words based on spaces.
 The code can be adapted so that the preprocessing and/or tokenization is done at this step, but keep in mind that the way it is implemented now, the corpus is processed at a sentence level (a sentence being a single split of the whole corpus on newline characters).
 For example, BPE could be applied at this step, but the codes must be pre-computed (e.g. using fastBPE).

 ### gen_split
 <ins>Configurations section required</ins> :